Important Note for Dispensaries: Distance from a School

 - A current rental agreement for residential property located in the State of Oklahoma

-Proof of identity can be established by providing a digital copy of one of the following unexpired, valid documents:
+Proof of identity can be established by providing a digital, color copy of one of the following unexpired, valid documents:

 - Oklahoma driver’s license (front and back)